CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 * Inventory management
 When acquiring devices of any kind, people should always ask themselves whether these devices could have an impact on information security.
 It is recommended that the ISB occasionally discuss with the procurers what types of equipment are currently being procured or being planned in the institution.
 In addition, he should make them aware that non-IT systems can also contain IT functions (Internet of Things) and what types of cyber attacks are possible.

-When procuring equipment, it should also be clarified whether employees need to be trained on their use and at what intervals which maintenance activities are required.
+When procuring equipment, it should also be clarified whether employees must be trained for their use and at what intervals which maintenance activities are required.

 Before using the devices, they should be checked for operational safety and information security using a regulated ** test procedure **.
 In addition, the following steps should be performed: